 The holidays are a wonderful time of the year, but also the busiest and sometimes the most stressful time, too.
-Add a pandemic, and there is a real recipe for anxiety.
-Interview Dr. Mimi Secor to discuss ways we can all practice mindfulness to not only reduce stress, but also be happy and be able to share and affect others in more positive ways.
+Interview Dr. Mimi Secor to discuss ways we can all practice mindfulness to reduce stress and be happy and share and affect others in more positive ways.

 - Slow down.
-Eating slowly, noticing food colors, smells, flavors, drinking water between bites, resting periodically—all of these things help to quiet the mind and take it off the negative.
+Eating slowly, noticing food colors, smells, and flavors, drinking water between bites, and resting periodically—these things help quiet the mind and take it off the negative.

 - Aroma therapy.
 Aroma therapy can rewire our moods, helping us destress, relax, sleep (especially lavender), and feel joy/gratitude.

 - Do puzzles.
 The concentration involved can not only help sharpen our brains but also help us stop thinking about sources of stress in our lives.

 - Practice gratitude.
 Consciously practicing gratitude on a daily basis can increase our self-awareness and help us get back in touch with what brings us joy.

 - Positive affirmations.
 Positive affirmations practiced on a regular basis (i.e., placing sticky notes on a mirror, can help us rewire how we think about ourselves.
 Examples include, “I am strong,” “I can do this,” and “I am beautiful just the way I am.”

 - Take up journaling.
 Journaling regularly can help us gain insight into our thoughts, feelings, behaviors, impulses, relationships, and much more.
 It is a potent tool for self-improvement and for developing mindfulness.